Anno Domino: History

 The popularity of the play was a huge surprise to the SJT and during its five week run, more than 16,000 people listened to the podcast (equivalent to more than 40 full-houses at the SJT).

-From 15 September 2020 however, audiences were given another opportunity to hear the play when the UK International Radio Drama Festival streamed the original production for free for a year.
+From 15 September 2020 to 2021 however, audiences were given another opportunity to hear the play when the UK International Radio Drama Festival streamed the original production for free for a year.

 Article by Simon Murgatroyd.
 Copyright: Haydonning Ltd. Please do not reproduce without permission of the copyright holder.